 The sculpture's origins began after the battle of Fort Wagner, when men of the 54th proposed a memorial to Shaw near the Fort and the mass burial site.
 Shaw's father suggested at that time "The monument, though originated for my son, ought to bear, with his, the names of his brave officers and men, who fell and were buried with him."
 Because of local hostility, and the unstable ground, the memorial was never erected.
 The funds went instead, to the first free school for African American children in Charleston, which was named for Shaw.

 In 1865, an African American businessman, Joshua Benton Smith, initiated a new call for a memorial in Boston.
 Smith worked for the Shaw family when Robert was a child.
 He went on to establish a successful catering business, and later served in the Massachusetts legislature.
 A committee was formed of 21 prominent Bostonians, including the abolitionist senator, Charles Sumner.
-It was not until 1883 that Saint-Gaudens was given the sculpture commission.
+In 1883 Saint-Gaudens was given the sculpture commission.

-The concept of Shaw on horseback with marching soldiers, was inspired, at least in part, from a painting Saint-Gaudens saw in France, Campagne de France 1814, by Jean-Louis Ernest Meissonier, which depicts Napoleon on horseback with rows of infantry in the background.Saint-Gaudens always strove for perfection regarding realism.
-In this relief he wanted to show a range in facial features and age, as found among the men of the regiment.
-This was the first time a monument depicted blacks realistically, and not as stereotypes.
+The concept of Shaw on horseback with marching soldiers was inspired, at least in part, from a painting Saint-Gaudens saw in France, Campagne de France 1814, by Jean-Louis Ernest Meissonier, which depicts Napoleon on horseback with rows of infantry in the background.Saint-Gaudens always strove for perfection regarding realism.
+In this relief he wanted to show a range in facial features and ages, as found among the men of the regiment.
 He hired African American men to pose, and modeled about 40 different heads to use as studies.
 His concern for accuracy also extended to the clothing and accoutrements.